Mundham: Music

 St Peter's church organ is located in the northern aisle, and was built in 1877 by William Hill & Son, one of the main organ builders of the 19th century.
 It is quite a small organ, however, uniquely for such a small instrument, the organ has two full-sized keyboards, as well as a full pedalboard.

-Memorials and Notable People
+Memorials and notable people

 As is typical for such an ancient church, St Peter's Church contains many memorials to those who have contributed significantly to the church, the village, and even the country as a whole.

 Henry Osborn

-The oldest memorial in the building, this small metal floor plaque dates from 1538, and is situated at the head of the Chancel.
-It is written in a mediaeval cursive style, and is very difficult to read.
-The entire plaque is transcribed below.
+The oldest memorial in the church is dedicated to Henry Osborn, this small metal floor plaque dates from 1538, and is situated at the head of the Chancel.
+It is written in a mediaeval cursive style, and is particularly difficult to read.
+The entire plaque is transcribed below: